NanoComp/meep/doc/docs/Scheme_User_Interface.md

 **`(harminv-err result)`**
 —
-A crude measure of the error in the frequency (both real and imaginary)...if the error is much larger than the imaginary part, for example, then you can't trust the $Q$ to be accurate. **Note**: this error is only the uncertainty in the signal processing, and tells you nothing about the errors from finite resolution, finite cell size, and so on.
+A crude measure of the error in the frequency (both real and imaginary).
+If the error is much larger than the imaginary part, for example, then you can't trust the $Q$ to be accurate.
+Note: this error is only the uncertainty in the signal processing, and tells you nothing about the errors from finite resolution, finite cell size, and so on.

 For example, `(map harminv-freq-re harminv-results)` gives a list of the real parts of the frequencies, using the Scheme built-in `map`.